animist-os/crux/NOTES.md

     [0, 3] -> [4] .^ [1, -1] .
 [0, 3] === [0,1,2,3,4, 0,-1,-2,-3,-4]

     Is it bad that we can get to this two ways or sensible?
-No, it's cool, and in fact while their notes are identical, the second version gives you another pip value to manipulate
+No, it's cool, and in fact while their notes are identical, the second version gives you another etym value to manipulate

       [0, 3] -> [4]